California Elder Abuse Lawyer

 As such, the primary motivation behind passing the Act was to “foster and promote community services for the economic, social, and personal well-being of its citizens in order to protect those persons described in this section.”

 While “physical elder abuse” is somewhat of a catch-all term in common parlance for any behavior that tends to cause physical pain to an elderly person, the Act defines it very specifically.
-According to the Act, physical abuse means any of the following:
+According to the elder abuse laws in California, physical abuse means any of the following:

 - Assault with a deadly weapon or force likely to produce great bodily injury